Our top tips!

 Nonetheless, sufferers do still have an eating disorder – it can be just as serious and requires treatment.

-How can I help someone with an eating disorder?
+How can I help somebody with an eating disorder?

 Ultimately, the best thing you can do is be there to listen to them and give them your time.
 You don’t need to give advice and don’t criticise them, but lending a listening ear and ensuring they know you’re there for them will provide some comfort for your friend.